guide huayna picchu 2023

 • The dry season to do this trek is recommendable always.
 As we mentioned before, the rainy season can represent a true risk for visitors.

 • Wearing high-soled hiking shoes (to get good stability while walking on stone steps), lightweight pants, a t-shirt, and a raincoat, besides hats and hiking sticks will be the best.
-Other important implements can be repellent, sunblock, a bottle of water, and a fully charged cellphone for photos!
+Other important implements can be repellent, sunblock, a bottle of water, and a fully charged cellphone for taking photos!

 Alternatives hikes